 Newsprof.org is the web site of Dr. Richard Hendrickson, a journalism instructor based in Los Angeles.
 This is a limited site with a few articles and a bio of the instructor.

-Students enrolled in Dr. Hendrickson’s classes at John Carroll University in Cleveland, UCLA Extension in Los Angeles and California State University at Northridge will find most of the class material in their respective campus electronic environments of Blackboard or Moodle.
+Students enrolled in Dr. Hendrickson’s classes at John Carroll University in Cleveland, UCLA Extension in Los Angeles and California State University at Northridge will find most of the class material in their respective campus electronic environments of Canvas or Moodle.

 1. The audience rules: Celebrities make the news because the bosses at the newspapers, magazines and TV stations think that’s what the audience wants to see.
 I once worked for an editor who said news must be “interesting and significant,” but if he had to make a choice he would put the interesting stories on page one first.

 2. Others’ solutions: Journalists should offer solutions with the news, but remember it is not their own ideas they are expressing, but the ideas suggested by others — experts and other people involved in a problem.

 3. Not free to defame: Yes, we have freedom of the press, but there are exceptions: you cannot publish deliberate lies that damage someone’s reputation (see the material on defamation in Week 8); harmful material that will reach an audience of children (porn, for example), or material that invades privacy (revealing private facts about someone in a way that exposes them to ridicule).
 Celebrities often lose those lawsuits because they are presumed to have the ability to get the public’s attention and set the record straight, though sometimes filing a lawsuit is on way of accomplishing that objective.